aloysius-pgast/crypto-exchanges-gateway/README.md

 * it can be installed at home, on a [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)

 Just use you favorite language (_python_, _javascript_, _ruby_, _bash_, ...) to send request to the gateway.
 Your own service, your own rules !

+A _Node.js_ is available [here](https://github.com/aloysius-pgast/crypto-exchanges-http-client-nodejs) or as a [npm package](https://www.npmjs.com/package/crypto-exchanges-http-client)

 ## Available Exchanges